DanGOTO100/GuitarASCII-tab-to-Music21-and-PythonList-converter/README.md

 **converttonotes**  - Converts the "sorted tab list" output of the function "producesortedtablist" into a string of notes, in standard format, comma separated: "A,B,D,A,A,B,B,B,E,D,B,G,E,B,Gb".
 Note Octave information is not included, but it is included in function *converttomusic21*

-**converttomusic21** - Produce a string, comma separated, in the Music21 (MIT magic musical library) Tiny Notation Format.
+**converttomusic21** - Produce a string, comma separated, in the [Music21](http://web.mit.edu/music21/) - MIT magic musical library- Tiny Notation Format.
 As ASCII Tabs normally do not have info  about the duration, it is converted by default in 4/4 format.

 Example outout:
 "a4 b4 d4 a4 a4 b'4 b'4 b'4 e'4 d4 b4 g4 e4 b4 f#4"